compi-migui/tfg-doc/src/md/60_results.md

 **TODO: better heading for this table? the full citations are cumbersome**

 ## Performance measures
 As we aim to replicate an existing methodology, in order to make it possible to actually compare our results to @vidal_structural_2020's side by side we will evaluate the models using the same metrics they did.
-We will also look at a few metrics not evaluated in the original paper, namely the Matthews correlation coefficient (MCC) as described by @chicco_advantages_2020 and the General Performance Score as described by @de_diego_general_2022.
+We will also look at a few metrics not evaluated in the original paper, namely the Matthews correlation coefficient (MCC) as described by @chicco_advantages_2020 and the general performance score as described by @de_diego_general_2022.

 ### Binary measures
 There can be no doubt that we are tackling a multiclass classification problem.
 Our data set was gathered from experiments that ran on five structural configurations: one healthy and four of different damaged states.
 We want our classifiers to be able to discern not simply whether a given trial belongs to a healthy or damaged structure, but to which specific configuration out of the five.